SakshiBhalla-26/hello-world/README.md

 # Hello-world
-This is a simple repository for practice of git ste by step
+This is a simple repository for practice of git step by step.
+It is easy to learn and practice